 A Rigid Flex circuit board encompasses gluing of either one or extra rigid layers on a flexible board.
 Metallization connects the circuit between the flexible and rigid layers.
 It is common for every rigid-flex board to have rigid areas (one, two, or more) besides a flexible area or zone.

-It can also encompass a combination of a single flexible board with numerous rigid boards and numerous flexible boards and numerous rigid boards.
+It can also encompass a combination of a single flex pcb with numerous rigid boards and numerous flexible boards and numerous rigid boards.

 Rigid Flex circuit boards require electrical interconnection, which is achieved through drilling, laminating, and hole plating processes.
 Based on the requirement of the design, the concept of the design can prove more suitable for debugging and installing devices or for the welding operation.
 Regardless, the assembly installation often proves flexible.